-Hey, what's up.
-This is Jason Drohn.
-Welcome to episode 133, GSD.
+Welcome to episode 133 of GSDdaily.
 Today, we’re going to talk about scaling through video.
-We have five things we're going to cover, five advantages to why video is necessary for your business online right now.
+We have five advantages to why video is necessary for your business online right now.
 And they cover every phase of the funnel.
 Top of funnel, mid-funnel, bottom of the funnel.
-At the end of the day, you need to be using videos for marketing now because people react to different modalities.
+At the end of the day, you need to be using videos for marketing because people react to different modalities.
 Some people react more to reading.
 Other people react more to watching.
 The younger generation, for the most part, likes video.
 The older generation, I guess they like video, but they tend to skew more towards reading.

-Personally, if there isn’t a way that I can watch a video two times or two and a half times the speed, I probably won’t watch it.
-So now, there are some of the more popular players are letting you speed through video.
-But I prefer to read.
-So I would rather read, I'd rather skim through something, see if it’s worthwhile, and then dig in a little bit deeper into that something.
-Whereas other people would rather read or would rather watch a YouTube video, or they would rather watch something on a page as opposed to read that something on a page or they do both.
-They watch a video and they read.
+If there isn’t a way that I can watch a video two times the speed, I probably won’t watch it.
+There are some popular players who are letting you speed through the video but I prefer to read.
+I’d rather skim through something, see if it’s worthwhile, and then dig in a little bit deeper into that something.
+Whereas other people would rather read or would rather watch a YouTube video

-But the whole point is, using videos for marketing is super important for qualifying your prospects for selling, and then also for engaging people after they already start consuming your products or your services.
-Now five things.
-First of all, YouTube is the second-largest search engine in the world, which means that the first being Google, which means that people are going to YouTube and searching for all kinds of things.
+First of all, YouTube is the second-largest search engine in the world.
+It means that the first being Google, and people are going to YouTube and searching for all kinds of things.
 So if you are a knowledge worker, you’re in a knowledge business, whether you’re selling digital products, you’re selling coaching, you’re selling consulting, you’re selling services, you should have videos on YouTube that talk about the hot buttons in your market.

-Not only will they show up on YouTube, but Google also owns YouTube, which means that the third spot on the first page of Google, three down, is YouTube, but it’s allocated to a YouTube video.
-So if there is a strong YouTube video that would show up in the search rank, the search engines for a keyword phrase, it is going to be in that third spot.
-So, it's highly likely that you could have a video that ranks in Google and it’s listed on YouTube.
+Your videos will not only show up on YouTube, but Google also owns YouTube, which means that the third spot on the first page of Google, three down, is YouTube, but it’s allocated to a YouTube video.
+If there is a strong YouTube video that would show up in the search rank, the search engines for a keyword phrase, it is going to be in that third spot.
+It’s highly likely that you could have a video that ranks in Google and it’s listed on YouTube.
 Google likes giving preferential treatment to its other platforms.
 And not only do you have the video on YouTube, but then you can also bake all of your keyword phrases into that YouTube listing, too.

 I have a DIY builds channel.
-And one of the videos that get just incredible, organic traffic is how to put together an outdoor swing set, so a double-decker outdoor swing set.
-And it’s listed in Google.
+One of the videos that get just incredible, organic traffic is how to put together an outdoor swing set, so a double-decker outdoor swing set and it’s listed in Google.
 The traffic trajectory is down right now because it’s starting to be false, so people aren’t necessarily building swing sets anymore.
 But all in all, like spring, summer, it was going up, up, up, up because it was ranked in Google.
-Then it started getting likes and watches.
-So then it started showing up in related posts.
+Then it started getting likes and watches and it started showing up in related posts.
 Once it starts getting some engagement, then the momentum starts to build and it starts to rank in more places, not just Google search, not just YouTube search, but then you’re also getting related searches and all kinds of other stuff.
 It’s a good way of expanding your reach without putting in a whole lot more work.

 Number three, very low barrier to entry for a video.
 Like now, I’m streaming through a platform called StreamYard.
 You just need a webcam, you need a mic and that’s about it.
 Before you know it, you have 133 videos under your belt that can be used for all kinds of content, whether it’s snippets, whether it’s social videos, whether it’s course content, whether it’s just engaging people and just kind of keeping people in the mix.
 There are lots of reasons and lots of ways of using videos for marketing.
 It’s just getting started.
 And you have a mobile phone, the mobile phone has a camera on it that would rival DSLRs a couple of years ago.
 So you have the power in your pocket to go and record video and create something that is going to engage your prospects with you, so make use of it.

-Number four, people want videos, others want to read.
+People want videos, others want to read.
 We kind of opened with this, but some people would rather watch a video and using videos for marketing.
 Some people would rather download an ebook.
-One of the reasons we always start our funnels with lead magnets is because historically, we get better conversion rates when we’re giving away a free report, a free lead magnet, or a free guide or a free checklist, something like that.
+One of the reasons we always start our funnels with lead magnets is because historically, we get better conversion rates when we’re giving away a free report, a free lead magnet, or a free guide, or a free checklist.
 We get better conversion rates when we’re giving away a PDF than we do if we’re giving away a free video.
 Free video, quote, unquote, conjures up the image of watching free shit on YouTube.
 That’s just kind of, whereas something printed or something like a PDF, a body of work, tends to have more perceived value than a free video.
 Not saying that’s in all cases.
 Sometimes in some markets like golf, free videos are great.